nodet/dowml/README.md

    on the corresponding line anywhere except on the name, and copy the CRN displayed in the pane that open on the right.

-## Using Cloud Object Storage
+## Using data assets in Watson Studio

-The DOWML library has two modes of operation with respect to sending the models to the WML service: inline data, or using Cloud Object Storage.
+The DOWML library has two modes of operation with respect to sending the models to the WML service: inline data, or using data assets in Watson Studio.

 With inline data, the model is sent directly to the WML service in the _solve_ request itself.
 This is the simplest, but it has a number of drawbacks: